 Also, it might be necessary to clean your dryer duct as soon as possible if you encounter problems such as:

-- Clothes taking a longer time to dry
+- Clothes take a longer time to dry

 - Clothes are hotter than usual after drying